 Another set of orientation is conducted while the participants arrive in China.
 This is the most important aspect of the process it is actually an orientation segment organized for all participants.
 They are debriefed about how to handle transportation and what hazards are in the city.
 They also educated about how to comport themselves and rules and regulations governing High Schools in China.
 Few cultural insights are also explained to participants so that they could make the best out of their acquaintances.
 All our participants will be picked from the airport upon arrival by China Internship Placement Study Center staff who will also assist in dropping them at the appropriate accommodation.
 Usually, these same staffs are responsible for coordination all issues relating to the participant to ensure continuity.

+We also have High School internship in China Program.
 Our participants are taken to very prominent companies related to their career choice.
 The purpose of this is to whip up their interests and get them acquainted with the way these industries are run.
 They also spend time understanding work ethics and company operations.

+summer Chinese language programs for high school students enroll participants in Volunteering and Social Impact projects.
 Giving back to society is one message we preach so as to awaken the societal love for our community.
 We believe that one’s effort is useless if his toil does not benefit society.
 We arrange very meaningful and fulfilling volunteer opportunities in China for our participants.
 Some of these projects include: Teaching English in Migrant Schools, Sharing time with Disabled kids like them and other community-related tasks.

 Discover Yourself, Learn Mandarin and get Immersed